Download Free Acts Of Compassion Book in PDF and EPUB Free Download. You can read online Acts Of Compassion and write the review.

 Illuminates the relationship between performance and the American charity movement

 Teach your children the power of Kindness, one of the most important skills a child can learn.
-Are you one of 90 percent of American parents, saying that one of their top priorities for their kids is to be caring?
+Are you one of 90 percent of parents, saying that their top priorities for their kids is to be caring?
 This makes sense: Kindness and concern for others are held as moral virtues in nearly every society and every major religion.
-The best book for raising kind children.
-This charming story with gentle rhymes and colorful illustrations will explain to your child that it is okay to make a mistake and say I'm sorry.
+The best social-emotional learning (SEL) book for raising kind children.
+This charming story with peaceful rhymes and colorful illustrations will explain to your child that it is okay to make a mistake and say I'm sorry.
 Lucas will teach your child good manners and positive behaviour at home, at school, in the store, and on the playground.
 Kids learn best by example.
-With the perfect examples, this book offers, your child will have more understanding for others, accept differences, and show more empathy.
-Throughout the story, little Lucas will learn what kindness means and understand what it is like to be kind, sensitive, caring, and generous.
-Practice Random Acts of Kindness.
-Also included are Acts of Kindness Ideas to promote empathy and kindness.
-Kindness is something you can quickly learn: when you give and ask for nothing in return.
+With the perfect examples, this book offers, your child will have more understanding for others, accept diversity, thrive in a multicultural and inclusive environment, and show more empathy.
+Throughout the story, little superhero Lucas will learn what kindness means and understand what it is like to be kind, sensitive, caring, and generous.
+Awards & Recognition #1 Amazon Bestseller in Children's Books on Manners (UK) #1 Amazon Bestseller in Children's Books on Tolerance (UK) Updated on September 2020 Practice Random Acts of Kindness.
+Also included are Acts of Kindness Cards to promote empathy and kindness. --- Kindness is something you can quickly learn: when you give and ask for nothing in return.
 Helping others is the least you can do.
-If you are kind, kindness will come back to you.
-"Kindness is my Superpower" is intended for children of all ages.
+If you are kind, kindness will come back to you. --- "Kindness is my Superpower" is the first book from My Superpower Series - the growth mindset books for kids, suitable for all ages.
 We warmly recommend it to parents, teachers, and anyone who works with children.